Europe shares mixed as buoyant results offset China woes

 Swiss-listed luxury brands Swatch and Richemont

-than 1 percent, while energy and mining stocks were also hit by
+percent, while energy and mining stocks were also hit by a dip

 "We do not consider this policy move to presage a